 Why Business Matters to God by Jeff Van Duzer

-We have to date reviewed six books that directly consider business purpose: Firm Commitment by Colin Mayer, The Shareholder Value Myth by Lynn Stout, Business for the Common Good by Scott Rae and Kenman Wong, Why Business Matters to God by Jeff Van Duzer, Managing as if Faith Mattered by Helen Alford and Michael Naughton and Tides of Life by Bill Pollard.
+We have reviewed a number of books that focus on business purpose: Firm Commitment and Prosperity: Better business makes the greater good by Colin Mayer, The Social Licence for Financial Markets by David Rouch, The Shareholder Value Myth by Lynn Stout, Business for the Common Good by Scott Rae and Kenman Wong, Why Business Matters to God by Jeff Van Duzer, Managing as if Faith Mattered by Helen Alford and Michael Naughton, Management as a Calling by Andrew Hoffman, Tides of Life by Bill Pollard and The Gospel at Work by Sebastian Traeger and Greg Gilbert.
 All are worth reading.
-None is long or difficult to read and none assumes prior specialist economic or other knowledge or education.
+With the exception of The Social Licence for Financial Markets, none is long or difficult to read and none assumes prior specialist economic or other knowledge or education.

 All of the books consider the modern orthodox view that the basic purpose of public companies is to maximize shareholder value.
 All consider it to be wrong and suggest that it needs to be abandoned.
 However, the reasoning that leads their authors to this conclusion varies, as do their positive suggestions.
 The specific business issues focussed on in the various books also differ, although there is a considerable amount of overlap between them.

-Firm Commitment and The Shareholder Value Myth are recent publications (published 2013 and 2012, respectively), the former focusing on the UK (the only one of the six books to do so) and the latter on the USA.
-They come from a secular perspective and those interested in business purpose may find it helpful to consider where the secular debate has got to before moving on to consider specifically Christian contributions to the subject.
+Firm Commitment and The Shareholder Value Myth (published 2013 and 2012, respectively), come from a secular perspective which those interested in business purpose may find it helpful to consider before moving on to consider specifically Christian contributions to the subject.
+The former focuses on the UK (the only one of the six reviewed books to do so) and the latter on the USA.
 However, neither book is as good at formulating ideas as it is at undermining other people’s ideas.

-Business for the Common Good and Why Business Matters to God are also recent publications (published 2011 and 2010, respectively).
-They come from an Evangelical Protestant starting point.
+Business for the Common Good and Why Business Matters to God (published 2011 and 2010, respectively) come from an Evangelical Protestant starting point.
 In contrast with the secular books, they provide a clearly argued opinion as to the true purpose of business.
 Both are very readable and Christians of all persuasions should find them a good starting point.
-Those who are not Christian might also find them illuminating: although the many Biblical quotations in Why Business Matters to God may put some readers off, Prabhu Guptara’s comment in his endorsement of Business for the Common Good is applicable to both books: “Nothing in this book prevents it enriching the lives of Hindus such as myself – or, as far as I can see, those of Buddhists, Muslims, agnostics or atheists!”.
+Those who are not Christian might also find them illuminating.
+The many Biblical quotations in Why Business Matters to God may put some readers off but Prabhu Guptara’s comment in his endorsement of Business for the Common Good is applicable to both books: “Nothing in this book prevents it enriching the lives of Hindus such as myself – or, as far as I can see, Buddhists, Muslims, agnostics or atheists!”.